Skip to Content

 Contact Our Princeton Pregnancy Discrimination Attorneys Today

 Princeton is a municipality best known for its world-class Ivy League university and for being home to many large companies and industries.
-Also, it was founded prior to the American Revolution.
+Also, it was founded before the American Revolution.
 If you believe that you have been a victim of pregnancy discrimination on the job, the Princeton pregnancy discrimination attorneys at Phillips & Associates may be able to provide legal representation in a lawsuit to pursue damages.
-Contact us at (866) 229-9441 or through our online form to set up a free appointment.
+Contact us at (866) 475-4267 or through our online form to set up a free appointment.
 Our employment lawyers help people in communities such as Passaic, Bergen, Morris, Essex, Union, Hudson, Somerset, Middlesex, Monmouth, Mercer, Burlington, and Camden Counties.

 Discrimination Lawyer Success